iamciro/iamciro/README.md

 # 👋 Hey!

 What's up?
 I’m Ciro!
-Very happy to you here
+Very happy to see you here

 I'm very passionate about technology, characterized by curiosity and determination to solve problems.